puffyCid/artemis-api/artemis-docs/docs/Artifacts/macOS Artifacts/fsevents.md

 # Fsevents

-macOS Filesystem Events (`FsEvents`) track changes to files on a macOS system (similar to `UsnJrnl` on Windows).
+macOS Filesystem Events (FsEvents) track changes to files on a macOS system (similar to UsnJrnl on Windows).
 Parsing this data can sometimes show files that have been deleted.
-Resides at `/System/Volumes/Data/.fseventsd/` or `/.fseventsd` on older systems. artemis will try to parse both locations by default.
+Resides at /**System/Volumes/Data/.fseventsd/** or **/.fseventsd** on older systems.
+Artemis will try to parse both locations by default.

 Other Parsers: